department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 environments, configuration can be `config/` directories that are not maintained in Git.
 See a teammate for connection details to developr resources.

+See the [configuration guide](configuration.md) for configuring applications in AWS.

 ----

 ## Tools